 Fourth of July Crafts for Kids and the Whole Family

 If you're hosting guests for a Fourth of July celebration, it's never too early to start planning the day's activities—especially if you plan to host kids.
-Spending time with your family and friends outside is a must, as is hosting a great cookout filled with summertime favorites, and setting up a stellar fireworks viewing party to finish out the day.
+COVID-19 precautions permitting, spending time with your family and friends outside is a must, as is hosting a great cookout filled with summertime favorites, and setting up a stellar fireworks viewing party to finish out the day.
 But if you're looking to pack your schedule to keep the little ones busy, why not turn to your crafting closet?

 Worried about rainy weather?
 We're walking you through the best art projects that any child of any skill set can complete while sitting indoors.
 Using popsicle molds to create watercolor "paintsicles" is a unique way to beat the heat and keep youngsters in the event that they can't head outdoors.
 That project, plus the others in this roundup, will make any Fourth of July celebration that much more special for those young at heart, too.